eakmurphy/academic-kickstart/content/publication/Pub2.md

 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
 image = "pub2.jpg"
-caption = "A. vicina (A,B) strike kinematics.
-(A) The trajectory of the distal tip of the propodus for a typical strike through two spatial dimensions; (B) the entire appendage as it moves through time, where time increments between each line segment are 0.1 and 0.3 ms, respectively.
-Lines were drawn from the proximal to distal end of each appendage segment so that each segment is represented as a line.
-The different colors represent the changing positions of each segment through time, with time beginning at the purple line (and the arrows) and ending at the brown line.
-The x-axis represents lateral movement of the appendage and is oriented from the proximal to distal ends of the appendage, while the y-axis represents the vertical movement of the appendage and shows the position of the appendage relative to the anterior–posterior axis of the animal.
-The arrows represent the base of the merus at time zero in both species.
-We were unable to digitize the tip of the dactyl at the two points indicated by asterisks in B; these points were added in by hand to enhance visualization of the strike."
+caption = "Spearing mantis shrimp strike kinematics.
+(A) The trajectory of the distal tip of the propodus for a typical strike through two spatial dimensions; (B) the entire appendage as it moves through time."

 +++